Calendar + MCP Launch Sale20% OFFView deals

 To maximize the benefits, integrate these practices into your daily routine:

-- Use a Web Blocker: Proactively block distracting websites and apps during work sessions.
+• Use a Web Blocker: Proactively block distracting websites and apps during work sessions.
 You can learn how a web blocker enhances focus and prevents you from derailing your progress.
+For a detailed comparison of tools, check out our guide to the best website blocker for Mac.

-- Put Your Phone Away: Move your phone to another room or place it out of sight in a drawer.
-The "out of sight, out of mind" principle is incredibly effective.
+• Put Your Phone Away: Move your phone to another room or place it out of sight in a drawer.
+The "out of sight, out of mind" principle is effective.

 5. The Two-Minute Rule